10 Simple Ways to Improve Your Memory

 • emotion and interest (your motivation) and understanding

-In the short-term memory, a limited amount of information can be kept temporarily (up to a few minutes) in consciousness.
+In short-term memory, a limited amount of information can be kept temporarily (up to a few minutes) in consciousness.

 Due to the limited capacity, information can disappear from this memory because new or old information is added.